 - 90-degree review: in this method, the skills assessment is carried out by the direct line manager.
 This is the person who provides feedback and analyses the employee’s strengths and weaknesses.
 Their vision is obviously important, but this also means the review is based on one single criteria.

 - 270-degree review: also known as the upward review as in this evaluation, it is the employee who gives their opinion about their line manager.
 This mechanism helps leaders to improve and bridge gaps with their subordinates through a constructive and respectful vision.
 This can be done either openly or anonymously.

 - 360-degree review: this evaluation involves superiors, peers, clients and suppliers.
 In other words, everyone who comes into daily contact with a professional, whether they belong to the company or not.
 The result obtained is much richer and more useful due to the amount and variety of opinions involved.
 This process obviously requires more time and resources.

 If you’ve decided to do a 180-degree review in your organisation, then it’s important to follow these steps to achieve the desired results.

 1. Check the company’s organisational chart

-The organogram is a visual representation of the working relationships that exist between the people that make up a company.
-One organizational charting software will help you to stay on track when evaluating the entire organisation.
+The organigram is a visual representation of the working relationships that exist between the people that make up a company.
+One organisational charting software will help you to stay on track when evaluating the entire organisation.